r-koch/ddal-docs/DDAL_Admin_Answers.md

 Work-in-Progress

 - new Logsheet
 - website with links to the new guides, *Spelljammer: Adventures in Space* and *Journeys Through the Radiant Citadel* Adaption Guides, *Critical Role: Call of the Netherdeep* Pack, and service awards.
-(I will update when I have more specific release date from WotC)
+(I have no completion date but you can see the changes being made to the site now https://dnd.wizards.com/adventurers-league)

 ## Questions I'm Awaiting Answers To